vsquared101/angular-routing-practice/README.md

-# Routing Practice(project generated using Angular CLI version 6.0.8)
+# Routing Practice(generated using Angular CLI version 6.0.8)

 Here the very basics of Angular routing are explained starting from how to include the router module and configure possible routes within an Angular application to how we can pass and retrieve path and query parameters via the different routes.